Adenovirus vaccine, live (By mouth)

 - A nurse or other trained health professional will give you this vaccine.

 - Swallow the tablet whole.
 Do not break, crush, or chew it.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Do not become pregnant for 6 weeks after you receive this vaccine without first checking with your doctor.
-This vaccine may cause problems during pregnancy.
+- This vaccine may cause problems during pregnancy.
+Use an effective form of birth control to keep from getting pregnant for 6 weeks after receiving the vaccine.
 If you think you have become pregnant, tell your doctor right away.

 - Tell your doctor if you are breastfeeding, or if you have diarrhea, vomiting, a weak immune system, or any type of cancer.